Breast reduction surgery

-Breast reduction surgery, or reduction mammoplasty, is a procedure designed to remove excess breast tissue, fat, and skin to achieve a breast size proportionate to the body.
-This surgery is commonly performed for women experiencing discomfort due to overly large breasts, including back pain, neck pain, and skin irritation.
+or reduction mammoplasty, is a procedure designed to remove excess breast tissue, fat, and skin to achieve a breast size proportionate to the body.
+This surgery is commonly performed for women experiencing discomfort due to overly large breasts, including chronic back, neck, and shoulder pain, deep bra strap grooves, and skin irritation beneath the breast crease.

 Duration: 2 to 4 hours under general anesthesia.